 Burien, WA 98166

 As the name suggests, you need this burger in your belly.
 The beefy, locally sourced burgers come in all sorts of worldly variations: Try the Monsieur, the Philly Smash or the Medi-terra lamb burger.
 They also have hearty veggie burgers, sandwiches and salads.
-Take a seat on the all-weather patio and tuck in.
+The indoor seating area has lots of windows and there’s a deck for outdoor dining.

-Kids will love: Hand-dipped shakes made with Snoqualmie Gourmet Ice Cream.4302 Fremont Ave.
-N.
+Kids will love: Hand-dipped shakes made with Snoqualmie Gourmet Ice Cream.

 Seattle, Wa 98103

-Kids will love the fried mac-and-cheese balls and five different barbeque sauces to try.2513 S. Jackson St.
+Kids will love the fried mac-and-cheese balls and five different barbeque sauces to try.

 Seattle, WA 98144